kevingyori/.dotfiles/README.md

 ### Browser

-Arc is awesome, I love the UI & UX.
+Arc is awesome, I love the UI.
+But it's a bit too slow for me.
+I switched to Brave.

 On linux I use Firefox for browsing and Chromium for web dev.